 Our prayers go out to our fellow Americans affected by the recent spring tornadoes and flooding.
 As the media already has reported, employers in the south continue to do their part to assist their employees with personal tragedies arising out of this life-changing event.

 In the time ahead, employers must familiarize themselves with employment issues arising out of the natural disaster that may impact their business operations and implement appropriate procedures that will adequately protect themselves against liability in the future.
 Where an employee is requesting leave as a result of the natural disaster, employers should obtain as much information as possible from the employee to determine whether the absence qualifies as protected leave.
 Where there is doubt, employers should provide the requisite FMLA paperwork and allow the employee to provide the necessary information to support FMLA leave.
-(A previous FMLA podcast of ours covers how an employer should respond to a request for FMLA leave.
-It might be helpful here.)

 Also, employers should ensure that medical certification is sufficient to cover the absence at issue.
 Where more information is required, employers must follow up with an employee to obtain the information necessary to designate the absence as FMLA leave.
 Moreover, when an employer has reason to doubt the reasons for FMLA leave, they have the right to seek a second opinion to ensure FMLA leave is appropriate.